Research Clinic Group (RCG)

 Description:

-Research Clinic group (RCG) focuses on developing evidence of effectiveness for Humanistic and Integrative apprroaches to psychotherapy taught and practiced at Metanoia Institute: Transactional Analysis, Gestalt, Person Centred and Integrative.
-The majority of the evaluation is based within the outpatient research clinic, Metanoia Counselling and Psychotherapy Service (MCPS).
+Research Clinic group (RCG) focuses on treatment outcomes in routine practice for Humanistic and Integrative approaches to psychotherapy taught and practiced at Metanoia Institute, based within the community research clinic, Metanoia Counselling and Psychotherapy Service (MCPS).

-Routine Outcomes Evaluation (ROE) is used a methodology appropriate to a naturalistic practice setting which actively involves psychotherapists and their clients, giving an opportunity for structured feedback (M.J.
+Routine Outcomes Monitoring (ROM) is used a methodology appropriate to a naturalistic practice setting which actively involves psychotherapists and their clients, giving an opportunity for structured feedback (M.J.
 Lambert & Shimokawa, 2011; M. J. Lambert, Whipple, Smart, Vermeersch, & Nielsen, 2001).

 The Research Clinic Group invites internal and external researchers to take part in joint projects and use the clinic data set to develop new research.